Tara’s Top Tips to Fight Festive Fatigue

 Schedule proper breaks and don’t forget to have fun

-This isn’t just breaks in your day, either.
+This isn’t just a break in your day, either.
 I’m talking about holidays, weekends away, all of it.
 If you don’t have these scheduled in, it can start to feel like work is a never-ending tunnel stretching out in front of you.
 Sometimes you just need a light at the end of that tunnel.
 Now more than ever!

 If you love socialising with close friends or family, plan something with them which takes you totally away from work and allows you to really enjoy being present and having fun – all be it over zoom!